thinker89/docs_hub/project_market_mood/docs/what_is_this_app_en.md

   <div class="details-body">
     Normally, long-term bond yields are higher than short-term ones.<br><br>
     When the U.S. 10-year yield falls below the 2-year yield, the bond market is flashing a warning: recession risk ahead.<br><br>
-    Historically, such inversions often precede shocks in the stock market.
+    Historically, such inversions were often followed by shocks in the stock market.
   </div>
 </details>